 New directors are inducted by the Chairman and the Company Secretary on behalf of the Remuneration Committee.
 The induction includes strategy briefings, explanations of Company policies and procedures, governance frameworks, cultures and values, company history, director and executive profiles and other pertinent company information to enable them to discharge their director obligations as effectively as possible.

-Principle 3: Act ethically and responsibly
+Principle 3: Instil a culture of acting lawfully, ethically and responsibly